Language:

 Fairwork AI Principles

 The following principles are used by Fairwork to assess the working conditions behind the development and deployment AI systems in the context of an employment relation.
-Last updated on 27 July 2023, they build on the previous AI for Fair Work principles established by the GPAI in 2022.
+They came into effect on 10 November 2025.
+The previous version of the principles can be found here.

 Principle 1: Fair Pay